trustprotocol/karst/README.md

 Merging pull requests once CI is successful:

 - A PR needs to be reviewed and approved by project maintainers;
-- PRs that break the external API must be tagged with [`breaksapi`](https://github.com/crustio/crust-tee/labels/breakapi);
 - No PR should be merged until **all reviews' comments** are addressed.

 ## License